-With the increased loading allowed by the deeper channels in each alternative depth, the total number of vessels required to transport the same amount of commodity decreases.
 The vessel counts by vessel class for each alternative depth and out year are displayed in Table 4-12.
-As expected, the total number of vessels required to move the same amount of tonnage decreases as the channel is deepened, because each vessel can carry more tonnage in a deeper and wider channel, with the exception of the SPX1 and PT-SPX1 tankers, as mentioned previously.
+As expected, the total number of vessels required to move the same amount of tonnage decreases as the channel is deepened, because each vessel can carry more tonnage in a deepened channel, with the exception of the SPX1 and PT-SPX1 tankers, as mentioned previously.

 Within the Bulk Loading Tool, an allocation priority can be assigned to each vessel class.
 The allocation priority determines the order in which vessel classes are called upon to satisfy commodity forecasts.
 For this study, in both the chemical and the petroleum tanker categories, the largest vessels were loaded first (i.e., given an allocation priority of "1").
 In both vessel type categories, the mid-sized vessel classes (i.e., PT-PX1 for petroleum tankers and SPX2 for chemical tankers) were given the last allocation priority.
-Therefore, the number of calls within these classes are reduced as the channel is deepened.
+Therefore, the number of calls within these classes are reduced as the channel is deepened, as shown in Table 4-12.
 This is consistent with the distribution of calls by these respective vessel sizes that is observed in other Gulf Coast ports.